viresh-khandelwal/electron-poc/README.md

 # electron-poc
-A basic timer application available as web as well as native for desktop made using electron
+A POC made for understanding integration of Electron and Angular to make native desktop apps

 for video tutorial for making this app , please refer to the folowing link :